amnesica/BelugaProject/doc/INSTALL.md

     ***

     1. Set your **feeder location**.
 Replace the values with your antenna position coordinates.
-Later this will be the shown on the map with an antenna icon.
+Later this will be shown on the map with an antenna icon.

        ```
-       latitudeLocation=54.1234
+       location_latitude=54.1234
-       longitudeLocation=8.1234
+       location_longitude=8.1234
        ```

     2. Enter the **URLs** of your feeders with an json output seperated by comma (If you do not have a local feeder, just leave the value empty)